servactory/servactory.com/docs/guide/exceptions/failure.md

 ## Description of methods and exceptions

-The service can be terminated prematurely by calling one of these methods:
+Terminate the service prematurely by calling one of these methods:

 - `fail_input!`;
 - `fail_internal!`;